NBanski/VTool/README.md

 # virusautotal
-Tool to check URLs and files over API.
+Tool to check URLs and files over VirusTotal API.